 It’s always a hard thing to do when you have to list the favourite monuments and sites of a French city.

-Once upon a time (in the Middle-Ages), the cathedral’s spire was the world’s tallest monument.
-The first sight of the breathtaking façade is a unforgettable experience, particularly if one comes from the ‘New World’ (Australia, NZ, Canada or the US).
+Did you know that in the Middle-Ages, the cathedral’s spire was the world’s tallest monument?
+The first sight of the breathtaking façade is a unforgettable experience.

 Find out more about Strasbourg Cathedral.

 Built between 1732 and 1742 in sandstone from the Vosges, the Classical-style palace adjacent to the cathedral now houses three museums:

 Place du Marché-aux-Cochons-de-Lait

 Not far from the Cathedral, the lively Place du Marché-aux-Cochons-de-Lait and Rue du Maroquin are lined with several restaurants and winstubs.
 There are magnificent half-timbered houses with wooden galleries.
 This small district is definitely picture-postcard perfect.

 The large square is at the heart of the city.
 It also serves as the people of Strasbourg’s rallying centre during great events and celebrations.
 The north side is bordered by the Aubette, a long Classical-style built in 1778.

 Place Kléber features Strasbourg’s great Christmas tree in December.